-Despite the high percentage of marriages ending up in divorce in today’s modern society there is still a certain amount of unease when it comes to talking about divorce.
-It’s still a touchy topic, a bit of a taboo.
+Despite the high percentage of marriages ending up in divorce in today’s modern society, there is still a certain amount of unease when it comes to talking about divorce.
+Pre-divorce advice for men is still a touchy topic, a bit of a taboo.

-If you are in this situation you are likely dealing with a very complex circumstance where all your “certainties” of life regarding your home, emotions, finance, career, parenthood are all “up in the air.”
+If you are in this situation, you are likely dealing with a very complicated circumstance where all your “certainties” of life regarding your home, emotions, finance, career, parenthood are all “up in the air.”